Justin-Garey/BobcatCTF-2023/README.md

 # OU-2023-CTF
-Ohio University 2023 CTF Event
+Ohio University 2023 CTF Event, April 1st and 2nd

+The CTF lasted 24 hours with a total of 18 contestants and 8 teams.

 ## Challenge Categories
 - starter